fimius23/dark-autumn-frost/README.md

 ```

 Then verify that your `CHANGELOG.md` and your package.json look correct.
 As long as your git commit messages are
-[conventional and accurate][conventionalcommits], you no longer need to specify the semver type - and you get CHANGELOG generation for free!
+[conventional and accurate][conventionalcommits], you no longer need to specify the [semver][semver] type - and you get CHANGELOG generation for free!

-If you are unsure about which type of release to tag, please refer to [this Semantic Versioning documentation][semver].

 ### Commiting Your Changes